Songs of the Sea and Fo’castle

 Renditions

 The song has been covered, notably, by Tommy Makem,[10] Gordon Lightfoot, Stan Rogers, The Irish Rovers, Ryan's Fancy, Harry Hibbs, Paddy Reilly, Ian and Sylvia Tyson, Anne Murray, Touchstone, Stompin' Tom Connors,[11] The Real McKenzies, Schooner Fare, Wicked Tinkers, Battlefield Band, Alex Beaton, Aselin Debison, Dan Zanes, Moist, Oisin, Sons of Maxwell, Na h-Òganaich, Jacob Lewis and Asonance.
-It is an ambient theme for the Canadian civilization in the game Sid Meier's Civilization VI: Gathering Storm.
+It is an ambient theme for the Canadian civilization in the game Sid Meier's Civilization VI: Gathering Storm, and also appears in Reverse: 1999.

 Lyrics